 Bad Thoughts Kind Words August 16 1990

-San Francisco Sentinel Street Talk August 16, 1990 Bad Thoughts, Kind Words By Doris Fish Lypsinka, Lypsinka, Lypsinka!
+Doris Fish’s San Francisco Sentinel Columns San Francisco Sentinel Street Talk August 16, 1990 Bad Thoughts, Kind Words By Doris Fish Lypsinka, Lypsinka, Lypsinka!
 It’s all I’ve heard for the last two weeks.
 I just returned from a week’s retreat in the Sequoias and my answering machine is full of the bitch.
-All lovely kind words for the fabulous…
+All…

 Read more